 Email marketing is a must-have for any business with an online store.
-Roughly 18-percent of eCommerce store purchases come from email, according to a report from Custora.
 Though organic search and paid search ads slightly outperform email when it comes to sales, email still works better than other sales channels such as social media and affiliate programs.

 Plus, the right email strategy can give you a good return on your investment.
 A report from Campaign Monitor shows that email marketing can deliver as much as a $44 return on investment for every dollar spent.
 This ROI figure has been increasing steadily over the past 3 years.

 For the above reasons, online businesses should maximize their sales potential via email.
 The first step in doing this is to make sure that people actually open your emails.
 This is measured by your email open rates.

 In this article, we dig into quick strategies on how to increase the open rate of your email marketing campaigns.
 Let's first look at how to set your email open rate goals based on industry benchmarks:

 Email Open Rates 101: Are Your Marketing Emails Engaging?

 Your open rates tell you the percentage of subscribers who open your emails.
 This means that if your new eCommerce store has 50 email subscribers, if only five of them open an email you send out, then that email has an open rate of 10-percent.